openhab/openhab-addons/bundles/org.openhab.binding.network/README.md

 This binding allows checking whether a device is currently available on the network.
 This is either done using [ping](https://en.wikipedia.org/wiki/Ping_%28networking_utility%29) or by a successful TCP connection on a specified port.

+It is also capable to perform bandwidth speed tests.

 ## Binding configuration

 The binding has the following configuration options: